-Research Emphasis in Biology is the official certification that you have undertaken an independent research project and completed a written thesis based on that research.
+Research Emphasis in Biology is the official certification that you have undertaken a Department of Biology approved, independent research project, and completed a written thesis based on that research.
 Research Emphasis pertains equally to students completing the biology major with or without one of the optional tracks.
 Research Emphasis and an appropriate grade performance qualify a student for Latin honors (see Latin Honors Requirements below).
 Successful completion of Research Emphasis will be noted as a milestone on the official transcript as “MSN-1148 [thesis title]”.

 Research Emphasis is required for Latin Honors in Biology (see below).

 Students typically declare the semester before they plan on graduating.
-Students interested in becoming Latin Honors/Research Emphasis candidates should email Patrick Clark at email@example.com with the following information:
+Students interested in becoming Latin Honors/Research Emphasis candidates should email Erin Gerrity at email@example.com with the following information: